3 WAYS TO SET LONG TERM GOALS

 Don’t beat yourself up now for what you’ve missed out on.
 Start focusing on what matters to help you get to where you want to be for the rest of your life.

-How to decide what goes on your board:
+how to decide what to put on your vision board

 As you can see above, I including a girl in a field holding someone’s hand.
 That’s what I wanna do with my boyfriend one day.
-I also added a girl in a cute outfit, the “ideal” kind of look I want to have eventually and post on my instagram.
+Since we are long distance, we can’t always do that.

-I have a virtual vision board which consists of cute decor in all the rooms of my future home, clothing, cat furniture, car interior ideas and tons more.
-If you’re not the creative type and have no time to make a physical board, just like I haven’t, I really recommend starting on Pinterest and on Polyvore.
+I have a virtual vision board which consists of cute décor in all the rooms of my future home, clothing, cat furniture and tons more.
+If you’re not the creative type and have no time to make a physical board, just like I haven’t, I really recommend starting on Pinterest like I did.

 I didn’t exactly do any research, but I made a Pinterest account, and after being on tumblr since 2012, I kind of got a crystal clear idea of what I want in my life.

-I made my pinterest for fun and to have something to do while I worked as a student aide.
-I started making boards of hairstyles I wanted to try out, outfits I wanted to wear, and stuff I wanted to do in the future.
-Nowadays I just stumble upon popular people on instagram and make collections on there.
+I started making boards on Pinterest of hairstyles I wanted to try out, outfits I wanted to wear, and stuff I wanted to do in the future.
+Nowadays I just stumble upon popular people on Instagram and make collections on there too.

 I used to subscribe to youtubers and I was intrigued with their lifestyles.
 I grew more fond of Marzia Bisognin.
 Her house has always had the kind of style I wanted to go for, as well as her outfits.